eric-cho/LuceneQueryExpansion/README.md

 #Lucene-QueryExpansion-Modules

-This is a Lucene's module - Query Expansion using Rocchio/LDA algorithm - for demonstrating its effectiveness/feasibility on Lucene framework in our IR project.
+This is a Lucene's module - Query Expansion using Rocchio/LDA algorithm - for demonstrating its effectiveness/feasibility on Lucene framework in my IR homework.

 Following open source projects were referenced and used into ours: